 3948 Mission Inn Ave, Riverside, CA, US

-On your way out of Los Angeles on I-10, make a quick detour to grab a bite to eat at Tio's Tacos, a folk art shrine with Mexican flair/a delicious Mexican restaurant-- they serve breakfast, lunch and dinner, so you can satisfy your craving for Mexican whenever!
+On your way out of Los Angeles on I-10, make a quick detour to grab a bite to eat at Tio's Tacos.
+You'll appreciate the folk art as much as the food in this eclectic Mexican eatery, which serves breakfast, lunch, and dinner.

 50770 Seminole Drive, Cabazon, CA, US

 You might recognize this iconic roadside attraction from Pee-wee's Big Adventure.
 Originally built in 1964 to garner attention to a now-defunct restaurant, the massive dinos currently stand guard over a museum and gift shop.

 1800 East Palm Canyon Drive, Palm Springs, CA, US

 Once you're out of the L.A. area, you'll find yourself near the resort city of Palm Springs.
 Book a stay at one of the stylish hotels in town, like The Saguaro, a retro-kitsch boutique hotel.
 The colorful rooms, chic bar, luxurious spa treatments, and outstanding pool make this a decadent getaway.

 74485 National Park Dr, Twentynine Palms, CA, US

 Stretch your legs after cruising I-10 with a hike at Joshua Tree National Park.
 Named for its well-recognizable trees—which are actually a species of yucca plants—the park also has fascinating geological formations.
 Hike out to Skull Rock for climbing and boulder scrambling.
 If you brought a tent, you can set up camp at one of the nine campgrounds inside the park.